Poppapies/Double-A-SnakeGame-Project/README.md

 2- setter and getter functions to set and return new positions to other parts of the code.

 1.4 Snake Class:-
-This class is the most important class in the game.
-It consists of:
+This class is considered to be the most important class, containts:

 1.4.1 Points vector "body", which is the main vector to store the positions of all the points that are part of the Snake body.
 1.4.2 Default defined constructor with two integer parameters to push them in the vector "body" in order to be the first part of the snake's segments.